 About the Authors

-Tracy Gustilo has four children, two of whom have graduated from homeschooling.
-She grew up in the Midwest and attended public schools.
-In college and graduate school she studied philosophy and biology, earning her doctorate in 1995.
-Tracy’s enthusiasm for classical education grew after meeting many accomplished homeschoolers online—including Lene, Kathy, and Carolyn—and she founded the Classical Co-op website to promote cooperation between Christian parents and teachers.
+Tracy Gustilo homeschooled her four children, all of whom have graduated.
+A native Midwesterner, she studied philosophy and biology in college and graduate school , earning her doctorate in 1995.
+Tracy’s enthusiasm for classical education grew after meeting many accomplished homeschoolers online, and she founded the Classical Co-op website to promote cooperation between Christian parents and teachers.
 Her work on Classical Writing springs from her interest in persuasive writing (rhetoric) and in the classical world, especially the Church Fathers.
-She is known for asking and re-asking the question, "What IS a classical education, anyway?"
-Tracy, her husband Nick, and their children currently reside in Kansas.
+Currently, she is finishing her thesis on St. Irenaeus at St. Vladimir’s Seminary in Yonkers, NY.
+Tracy and and her family reside in Kansas.

-Kathy Weitz and her husband Rick live in Virginia with their six children, ranging in age from twenty down to eight.
-She has educated her children at home since 1994, and has graduated her oldest two sons, Joshua and Caleb.
-Ethan (15), Grace (12), Daniel (10), and Connor (8) remain at home, and are the primary testers for the Classical Writing workbooks.
-Kathy, who has a B.S. in Home Economics from Virginia Tech, stays busy pursuing a classical education for herself as well as her children, and has developed a passion for Latin and the classics.
-The Weitz family enjoys practicing hospitality, reading aloud together, watching old movies, and long (and often loud!) discussions around the dinner table.
+Kathy Weitz lives in Virginia.
+She has educated her children at home since 1994, and has graduated her oldest three sons, Joshua, Caleb, and Ethan.
+Grace, Daniel, and Connor remain at home.
+Kathy, who holds a B.S. in Home Economics from Virginia Tech, is continuing to pursue a classical education for herself as well as her children, and has developed a passion for Latin and the classics.
+The Weitz family enjoys practicing hospitality, reading aloud together, and long—and often loud— discussions around the dinner table.

-Carolyn Vance homeschools her two children, Abigail (10) and Patrick (9), in Minnesota with her husband Dan.
-She has always been drawn to languages, and enjoyed them so much in college that her major changed from Computer Engineering to Russian.
-In 2003, she had the privilege of editing a portion of Classical Writing—Poetry, and has been editing and proofing for Classical Writing since then.
-Her favorite leisure activity is curling up on the couch under a homemade quilt with her knitting, a book, and a cup of cocoa.
+Carolyn Vance lives in Minnesota with her family.
+Carolyn has always been drawn to languages, and enjoyed them so much in college that her major changed from Computer Engineering to Russian.
+In 2003, she had the privilege of editing a portion of Classical Writing—Poetry.
+She has been editing and proofing for Classical Writing since then.
+Her favorite leisure activity is curling up on the couch under a homemade quilt with her knitting, a book, and a cup of tea.

 History